matb33/dostag/README.md

 -	Speed/network optimizations are needed.
 I have gone through several techniques already, but my game coding experience is rather limited.
 I'm probably re-inventing the wheel (badly) on several fronts...
 Perhaps game developers who are dabbling in Meteor could use this code as a starting point and put their expertise into making it a more fluid experience.
 I'm sure some of it has to do with Meteor itself, considering it's not intended for this type of use case!

 -	The "viewport" template could literally be renamed "canvas".
-I'm literally rendering to text instead of graphics.
+I'm simply rendering to text instead of graphics.
 It would be a no-brainer to replace it with a canvas and go old-school Zelda on this thing.

 -	I never got around to figuring out a good approach to locking down certain collections.
 I think with some more time, I would eventually figure out the right approach.
 If you dive in to the code, you'll notice how I open up certain collections for client modification.
 This needs to be fixed to avoid cheating.